Eclipse-Studios/backpacks/README.md

   </summary>
   <p>

-You can craft the Small Backpack and the Ender Backpack in the crafting table like this:
+You can craft the Small Backpack (3 total slots) and the Ender Backpack in the crafting table like this:

 ![https://i.imgur.com/mNtkJNV.png](https://i.imgur.com/mNtkJNV.png)

-You can upgrade the Small Backpacks 3 times:
+You can upgrade the Small Backpacks 3 times (9, 18 and 40 slots respectively):

 ![https://i.imgur.com/fOSBRyk.png](https://i.imgur.com/fOSBRyk.png)